ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown-in-ee.md

 27. Ship
 ```

-…are equivalent and will generate
+…are equivalent and will generate the exact same HTML output, namely:

 ```html
 <ol>